 As a wedding entertainer, I’ve occasionally received feedback that the mothers of the brides and fathers of the grooms are essentially left out in the cold when it comes to sharing specific moments with their children during weddings.
 Again, as alluded to in past blogs, I’m a Momma’s Boy, so any time I can be a part of acknowledging EITHER Mom is one that I am proud to facilitate.

 Okay, Steve.
 So you say that I can dance with Mom.
-Got any songs up your sleeve that would work well for that?
+Got any song ideas up your sleeve that would work well for that?

 Considering that you’re reading this, I can definitely point you in a direction that will lead you where you’d like to go.
 As with the songs for the Mother & Son Dance, I will give you some food for thought.